JiaanL/O_web/Readme.md

 (Some packages above have been downloaded and saved in this repository; however, there isn't any change on them.
 It only aims to run the code faster and automatically save by using "go", "node", and "npm".)

 ### 1.2.
 SSH to Archive Node
-Before using ssh to connect, please get in touch with lzhou1110@gmail.com and send your computer ssh public key to store in the archive node of the server
+Before using ssh to connect, please get in touch with lzhou1110@gmail.com and send your computer ssh public key to store in the archive node of the server.
 ```
 ssh username@watson.lowland.fun -NL 19545:192.168.0.70:19545
 ```